cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ```

 {{#label storage-mapping}}
-<span class="caption">Listing {{#ref storage-mapping}}: Storing a mapping with multiple keys inside a tuple.</span>
+<span class="caption">Listing {{#ref storage-mapping}}: Storing a mapping with multiple keys inside a tuple</span>

-The address in storage of a variable stored in a mapping is computed according to the description in the [Addresses of Storage Variables](#addresses-of-storage-variables) section.
+The address in storage of a variable stored in a mapping is computed according to the description in the ["Addresses of Storage Variables"][storage addresses] section.

 If the key of a mapping is a struct, each element of the struct constitutes a key.
 Moreover, the struct should implement the `Hash` trait, which can be derived with the `#[derive(Hash)]` attribute.
 For example, if you have a struct with two fields, the address will be `h(h(sn_keccak(variable_name),k_1),k_2)` modulo \\( {2^{251}} - 256\\), where `k_1` and `k_2` are the values of the two fields of the struct.

 Similarly, in the case of a nested mapping using a tuple as key, such as `LegacyMap::<(ContractAddress, ContractAddress), u8>`, the address will be computed in the same way, with each element of the tuple being a key: `h(h(sn_keccak(variable_name),k_1),k_2)`.

+[storage addresses]: ./ch14-01-contract-storage.html#addresses-of-storage-variables